FR

 As a rough planning assumption, peak occupancy often represents 10–20% of total members.
 The exact number depends on the business model, access hours, class schedule, location, and member demographics.

-Members will usually tolerate occasional waiting.
-What hurts perceived value is consistent congestion around the same pieces of equipment every time they train.
-This is why peak usage should influence the equipment mix: once the fundamentals are covered, duplicating popular equipment often improves the experience more than adding another niche machine.
+This is why peak usage should influence the equipment mix.
+Once the fundamentals are covered, duplicating popular equipment often improves the experience more than adding another niche machine.

 Most commercial gyms are organized into training zones that reflect how people actually use the facility.
 Clear zoning makes the gym easier to navigate and helps the room feel organized, even during busy hours.